Throughout history the rich and powerful owned the things that produced the wealth.

-The Capital Homestead Act is a modern version of Lincoln’s Homestead Act of 1862 which offered a piece of the land frontier to many propertyless Americans.
+The Economic Democracy Act (formerly called the Capital Homestead Act) is a modern version of Lincoln’s Homestead Act of 1862 which offered a piece of the land frontier to many propertyless Americans.
 Lincoln’s Homestead Act was the most successful economic initiative in America’s history.
 It laid the foundation for America’s rise as the world’s greatest industrial power.
 Unfortunately, the land frontier ran out.
 Most Americans were never given a chance to share in the ownership and profits of our high-tech industrial frontier, which unlike land has no known limits.

-Under Capital Homesteading, every child born today could gain by age 65:
+Under the Economic Democracy Act, every child born today could gain by age 65:

 - $460,000 in tax-sheltered assets.